yegor256/blog/_drafts/if.md

 In a nutshell, it prevents from saving any data to the DynamoDB if there were no modifications of the XML document.
 It's a valid case and it has to be validated, but the way it's implemented is simply wrong.
-This is how it works (over simplified example):
+This is how it works (an over simplified example):

 {% highlight java %}
 class DyTalk {